Microsoft previews 'full-Chromium' Edge on Windows 7, Windows 8.1

-Microsoft has unveiled preliminary versions of its remade Edge browser for Windows 7, Windows 8 and Windows 8.1.
+Microsoft last week unveiled preliminary versions of its remade Edge browser for Windows 7, Windows 8 and Windows 8.1.

 The preview builds for the older operating systems were marked as from the "Canary" channel, the least polished of the four eventual versions Microsoft will support.
 Two other more reliable channels - "Dev" and "Beta" - will lead to the production build, dubbed "Stable."